NativeScript/docs-v7/docs/tooling/android-virtual-devices.md

 # Setup Android Emulators

 Apart from using real Android devices, a viable option is to download, install and use an Android emulator.
-In NativeScript, we can use all Android emulators that are connected and recognized by `tns devices` command.
+In NativeScript, we can use all Android emulators that are connected and recognized by `tns device` command.
+Detailed information about the `device` command can be found [here]((https://docs.nativescript.org/docs-cli/device/device)).

-Example output from `tns devices`
+Example output from `tns device`

 ```
-$ tns devices
+$ tns device

 Connected devices & emulators
 Searching for devices...